the core of our corporate values

 3. Peripheral vascular intervention for peripheral vascular diseases

-Peripheral vascular interventional therapy refers to a technique of minimally invasive diagnosis and treatment of diseases by percutaneous puncture under the guidance of medical imaging equipment, using puncture needles, catheters, stents and other instruments.
+Peripheral vascular interventional therapy refers to a technique of minimally invasive diagnosis and treatment of diseases by percutaneous puncture under the guidance of medical imaging equipment, using puncture needles, catheters, peripheral stent system and other instruments.

 At present, the interventional treatment methods for peripheral vascular diseases mainly include balloon angioplasty and vascular stent implantation.
 The best indications for balloon angioplasty are medium-sized or large vessel confinement, isolated short-segment stenosis, followed by multiple, scattered short-segment stenosis and occlusion.
 Vascular stent refers to the placement of internal stents in the diseased segment on the basis of lumen balloon expansion to support the stenotic and occluded segment of the vessel, reduce elastic recoil and reshaping of the vessel, and maintain smooth blood flow in the lumen.